Voice is going to change the internet

 What the test showed is that these people can handle new technology well, but that they miss a lot of possibilities when they use speech.
 The technology did not answer all questions.
 Many information sources are not yet accessible via voice.
 If you now ask a question about a municipality or about the SVB, you will not receive the desired answer from the SVB.
 You get an answer at best that you know for sure it can't be right.

-Technically everything is possible.
-We can create a voice application and use the SVB website as a source for the answers.
+Everything is technically possible.
+We can create a voice application and use the SVB's website as the source for the answers.
 The only problem is that the average website is not written to be read.
-You can have it read aloud, for example, that is already built in with us, but during such a test you find out that the texts are unsuitable for such a practical application.
+You can have it read to you, that is already built in with us, but with such a test you find out that the texts are unsuitable for such a practical application.

 We then formulated answers ourselves, but people found those answers, which were already very short, far too long.
 So we had to make it much shorter.
 The rule of Amazon and Google is that it must be possible to say an answer in one breath.
 But a breath of who?
 A breath of someone 65 is shorter than my breath.
 So you should also keep in mind that you are out of breath when you start practicing and then record your answer.